-So, here’s my issue with potluck parties.
+So, here’s my issue with potlucks & parties.
 The host usually says, “Bring whatever you want!”
-Inevitably, the party table is filled with duplicate bowls of guacamole, salsa, or hummus—everyone’s easy go-to dips.
-Don’t get me wrong, I’m all about easy.
-I just want a little variety.
+Inevitably, the party table is filled with multiple bowls of guacamole, salsa, or hummus—everyone’s easy go-to dips.
+Don’t get me wrong, I’m all about easy; I just want a little variety.
 And, selfishly, I want people to eat the guacamole I brought to the party.
-If you want to change up your dip routine for this summer’s backyard barbecues and picnics in the park, here are some tips to make your dips stand out from the rest.
+If you want to change up your dip routine, here are some tips to make your dips stand out from the rest.
 (Pictured here: Calabrian Hot Pepper Hummus.)

 1. Make the Classics a Little Less Classic